How can you improve on rugelach, the world’s most perfect cookie? Make a red velvet rugelach and prepare to be amazed!!

 - ½ cup powdered sugar

-- Divide the dough into four balls and flatted into disks.
-Wrap in saran wrap and chill for two hours or overnight.
+- Lightly flour a clean surface and dump dough onto the surface.
+Divide the dough into four equal sized balls (I use a scale) and flatten each into a disk.
+Dough should be a little sticky.
+Wrap each disk in saran wrap and chill for two hours or overnight.
+It also freezes well for up to 2 months.

 - When ready to bake, pre heat oven to 350 F.